 III.
 NAME

 As with the two preceding OT books, their original Hebrew names were all derived from the first words in the book.
 Genesis was originally called “In the beginning”; Exodus was originally called “Now these are the names”; and Leviticus was called “And He called.”
-The present name of the book of Leviticus, Leuitikon, was gleaned from the Latin Vulgate version of the Greek OT (i.e., published in the 2nd Century B.C., the Septuagint, abbreviated as “LXX” was necessary to keep Judaism alive during the Diaspora wherein many Jews lived in Greek culture).
+The present name of the book of Leviticus (Leuitikon) was gleaned from the Latin Vulgate version of the Greek OT (i.e., published in the second century B.C., the Septuagint, abbreviated as “LXX” was necessary to keep Judaism alive during the diaspora wherein many Jews lived in Greek culture).
 The LXX name means “Matters of the Levites.”

-The Levites were the chosen tribe amongst the twelve tribes of Israel assigned with the priestly duties.
-The book of Leviticus discloses how God desires the Levites to assist the other tribes with properly worshipping Yahweh (Leviticus is similar in an OT sense to the Pastoral Epistles of the NT wherein God instructs pastors as to how they ought to lead the Church).
-More broadly it reveals how God intends for all the tribes both individually and as a whole to live holy lives before Holy God.
+The Levites, the chosen tribe among the twelve tribes of Israel, were assigned with the priestly duties.
+The book of Leviticus discloses how God desires the Levites to assist the other tribes with properly worshipping Yahweh.
+Leviticus is similar in an OT sense to the Pastoral Epistles of the NT wherein God instructs pastors as to how they ought to lead the Church.
+More broadly, Leviticus reveals how God intends for all the tribes, both individually and as a whole, to live holy lives before holy God.
 The NT writers quote the book of Leviticus at least 15 times.

 IV.
 AUTHOR AND DATE